-The entire lounge is also recyclable once your cat is done with it (although that may never happen).
+The entire lounge can also be recycled once your cat is done with it (although that may never happen).

 4CLAWS Wall Mounted Scratching Post

-This vertical cat scratcher is made from premium pressed cardboard and can be wall mounted for safety and stability while your cat scratches away.
+This vertical cat scratcher* is made from premium pressed cardboard.
+It can be wall mounted for safety and stability while your cat scratches away.

-It is made from recycled cardboard and is fully recyclable as well.
+It is made from recycled cardboard and it is fully recyclable as well.

 This scratcher is a great choice if your cat likes to scratch at doorways or areas of the house with high footfall.